seanpm2001/Seanpm2001_WorldDB/README.md

 ###### AFRICA1

 - 1. [AFRICA, note 1] Recognized by most countries as a part of Somalia.
 Somaliland is a breakaway region.
+I don't have an opinion on Somaliland.

+###### AFRICA2

+- 2. [AFRICA, note 2] Recognized by most countries as a part of Morocco.
+Western Sahara is a breakaway region.
+I don't have an opinion on Somaliland.

 </details> <!-- End of African references section !-->